Datttta/My_Notes/Things-to-remember.md

         - Delete everything inside "", '', (), etc: *ci<object surrounding the text>*

-        - delete and Change mode to end of current word: ce
+        - delete everything after the cursor and Change mode: ce

         - Delete everything after the cursor in the line: d$

         - Delete line and change mode: *cc*

+    - Move

         - Move cursor to the end of the line: *$*